jyhong0304/SII/README.md

 ## Execution

+We directly compare the performances between our method and LTNs for Semantic Image Interpretation (SII).

+Original source code of LTNs for SII and dataset are available [here](https://gitlab.fbk.eu/donadello/LTN_IJCAI17).

 All the details of best hyperparameters for RWFNs are described in the paper.

-### Semantic Image Interpretation (SII) Tasks

 1. Select the dataset that you want to train in pascalpart.py